OveaTrint/to-do-api/README.md

 # ToDo API Project
-A project inspired by [roadmap.sh](rhttps://roadmap.sh/projects/todo-list-api) that creates a RESTful API that allows **authenticated** users to create and manage their ToDo lists and items.

-A project inspired by [roadmap.sh](rhttps://roadmap.sh/projects/todo-list-api) that creates a RESTful API that allows * *authenticated** users to create and manage their ToDo lists and items.
+A project inspired by [roadmap.sh](https://roadmap.sh/projects/todo-list-api) that creates a RESTful API that allows * *authenticated** users to create and manage their ToDo lists and items.

 It was created using django and django-rest-framework (DRF)